 The Company That Owns Sour Patch Kids

-The Sour Patch Kids brand is owned Mondelez International, an American multinational confectionery, food, and beverage holding company based in Illinois.
-Mondelez is the parent company of Nabisco, that owns Ice Breakers and Oreo O’s Cereal.
+The Sour Patch Kids brand is owned by Mondelez International, an American multinational confectionery, food, and beverage holding company based in Illinois.
+Mondelez is the parent company of Nabisco, which owns Ice Breakers candy and Oreo O’s Cereal.

 The Original Name Of Sour Patch Kids

 Sour Patch Kids was not originally called so when it was first invented.
 The original name of the candy known as Sour Patch Kids is “Mars Men”.

 Here are the ingredients of Sour Patch Kids.

 - Glucose Syrup

 - Colours (Anthocyanins, Vegetable Carbon, Paprika Extract, Lutein, Curcumin)

 - Acidity Regulator (Calcium Citrates)

 Sour Patch Kids Nutrition

 |Serving Size:||16 pieces (40g)||% Daily Value*|